“Boutique B&B in beautiful southern Snowdonia: good for romantics, families and lovers of the great outdoors”

 Remember baby and child equipment may be limited or need pre-booking

 A kids' high tea menu is available 5.00-6.30pm (perhaps home made mini pizzas, mini shepherd's pie or Cherub's couscous, followed by yoghurt and fresh fruit).
+Half-portions of adult dishes are also available from 6.30pm in the restaurant.
 Kids also have a special breakfast menu to choose from: our young daughter loved her French Toast Teddies and Three Bear's Porridge.
-The shared butler's pantry, with microwave and fridge, is a handy extra.
+The shared butler's pantry, with microwave and fridge, is a handy extra